azureossd/azureossd.github.io/_posts/2023-02-09-troubleshooting-nodejs-deployments-on-appservice-linux.md

 - Identify the library that is requiring compilation, most of the times there is a missing module first.
 - Can you reproduce the issue locally with same environment?
 If you do, please open a Suppor ticket.
 - As a workaround build your app without Oryx and then ZipDeploy or try with another build agent for the moment.

+## Can't find Python

+**Errors**:
+- `npm ERR! command sh -c node-gyp rebuild`
+- `npm ERR! gyp ERR! find Python`
+- `npm ERR! gyp ERR! stack Error: Could not find any Python installation to use`

+**Reasons**
+- Oryx will pull the runtime based on the stack runtime.
+If there is a particular module that requires building for a C++ binding with node-gyp, the quick way it is to build your assets locally and then do a zipdeploy.

 ## Failed to compile when using JavaScript frameworks